jevenson/v1/content/projects/cwitc/index.md

     - Hosted on Netlify
     - Data store in Firebase
     - Content Management with Contentful
+summary: Built with Gatsbyjs, hosted on Netlify, and managed by Contentful.
+Open Source!
 ---

 Previously, the CWITC site was built with Wix.
 We wanted to move to a platform that allowed us to share session information